UltraCart/rest_api_v2_sdk_javascript/docs/StorefrontApi.md

 <a name="subscribeToEmailList"></a>
 # **subscribeToEmailList**
-> EmailListResponse subscribeToEmailList(storefrontOid, emailListUuid, customers)
+> EmailListSubscribeResponse subscribeToEmailList(storefrontOid, emailListUuid, customers)

 Subscribe customers to email list